orourkedd/effects-as-data-universal/README.md

-# Commands for effects-as-data that can run in node or in the browser
+# Universal Commands and Handlers

+Commands and handlers that can be used anywhere Javascript runs.

 ## Usage in Node and the Browser (ES6 and ES5)